-As jury member of the “Varna International Ballet competition” and “Tanz Olymp 2014 & 2015” I was impressed by the excellent performance of the Korean participants, in classical ballet as well as in contemporary dance.
+As jury member of the ‘Varna International Ballet competition” I was impressed by the excellent performance of the Korean participants, in classical ballet as well as in contemporary dance.
 In classical ballet they performed fluent lines of movements in combination with exact placement.
 The men showed incredible high jumps, rhythm, dynamics and muscular strength and the girls with their elegant musical presentation performed with an exquisite and sublime ballet technique.

 Most of the dancers with their excellent body structure show-off their contemporary dances.
-Especially the Chinese and Korean dancers standout in their contemporary presentations.
-What we see in these competitions is an amalgam of dance techniques and fusion of contemporary dance styles.
+Especially the Chinese and Korean dancer’s standout in their contemporary presentations.
+What we see in this competition is an amalgam of dance techniques and fusion of contemporary dance styles.
 Most of the competitors communicate in their dance arrangements “MOODS” instead of miniature contemporary choreography.
 The solos and duets performed in extreme fluid and transparent manner where very interesting to watch.
-The eclectic contemporary movement ideas from modern, jazz, ballet, hip hop, break dance and urban dance cumulated in a fascinating human expression.
+The eclectic contemporary movement ideas from modern, jazz, ballet, hip hop, break dance and urban cumulated in a fascinating human expression.

 Some advice on dancing abroad

 For award winners who want to move to the USA or Europe, start to be prepared!
-Apply for an audition of the ballet company you want and get listed, they will know from your CV and address that you will need help obtaining a work permit.
+Apply for an audition of the Ballet Company you want and get listed, they will know from your CV and address that you will need help obtaining a work permit.
 Make sure your CV includes a category listing languages and your citizenship.
 I suggest you contact a lawyer who is expert in immigration & work permit matters for USA and Europe.
-Try to get official advice before you go!
+Ty to get official advice before you go!

 Award winners should not expect to get a position as principal dancer or soloist immediately.
 In general companies offer you first a position as corps de ballet dancer, grand sujets or half soloist.
 The companies want to get to know their new dancers and will check their experiences and strengths.
 After some years the dancers with quality potential will get promoted to a higher rank.